 1) Why are you running for office at a time when public confidence in the system is at an all-time low?

-4) Do you think anything can be done to change the Dept. of Transportation’s decision on Route 2 Alternate in New Cumberland?
-If so, what action would you take to get more funding?
+4) Do you think anything can be done to change the department of transportation selection of alternate route 4 in New Cumberland?
+If so, what action would you take to get more funding for the project?